-Be it Christmas, a family reunion or a birthday dinner, a well-presented table elevates any home-cooked meal to make it feel that little bit more special.
-Every occasion can benefit from not only laying the table with the correct dinnerware, but also adding final flourishes like centrepieces and candles.
+Learning how to set a table for Christmas with attention to detail elevates the ambiance surrounding your home-cooked meal into a banquet.
+Every occasion can benefit from laying the table with the correct dinnerware and adding final flourishes like centrepieces and candles.

 1. Covering the table: tablecloths, runners and placemats